-Planned output 2016 Actual output 2016 1.
-Management of Equasis.
-The management of Equasis was ensured, and 1. an amended MoU was adopted.
-2. Publishing the annual statistical report on the world merchant fleet in Equasis.
-2. The annual statistics were published.
-Production of statistical products (regular or ad hoc) Statistical products (regular or ad hoc) from the 3.
-3. from the MARINFO database, as well as analyses, MARINFO database were offered to support ex services and publications, for internal and external use, post evaluation of legal acts and relevant impact as appropriate. assessments.
-4. Support data analysis pilot projects.
-Data analyses pilot projects were supported as 4. relevant.
-Enhancement of the MARINFO database through the 5. promotion and development of an in-house web portal.
-The MARINFO database has been incorporated 5 into the THETIS environments and linked to 6.
-Analysis of statistics, on the basis of the reports Jasper thus providing enhanced statistics and submitted by the Member States through THETIS-S, on supporting internal pilot projects. the appropriate implementation of Directive 2012/33/EU amending Council Directive 1999/32/EC as regards the 6.
-Annual reports regarding compliance bv sulphur content of marine fuels.
-Member States with the sulphur standards reporting as well as well as the annual frequency Development of RuleCheck and MaKCs to support 7. of sampling for 2017 were prepared and different user communities. disseminated to Member States and European Commission.
-7. MAKCs and RuleCheck were further developed in order to provide support different user communities.
+- 1. Management of Equasis. - Publishing the annual statistical report on the world merchant fleet in Equasis. - Production of statistical products (regular or ad hoc) from the MARINFO database, as well as analyses, services and publications, for internal and external use, as appropriate. - 4.
+Support data analysis pilot projects. - Enhancement of the MARINFO database through the promotion and development of an in-house web portal. - Analysis of statistics, on the basis of the reports submitted by the Member States through THETIS-S, on the appropriate implementation of Directive 2012/33/EU amending Council Directive 1999/32/EC as regards the sulphur content of marine fuels. - Development of RuleCheck and MaKCs to support different user communities.